prometheusresearch/rios/docs/source/web_form_specification.rst

 Parameter Collection Object
 ---------------------------
-A Parameter Collection object consists of one-to-many properties where the proeprty name serves as a reference to a variable that will be supplied to the Form rendering engine from an external source.
-These variableso can be used in any event logic, and can be substituted into the text of any element that renders text.
-The ID of the property is in the format of an `Identifier`_ and the value is a `Parameter Object`_.
+A Parameter Collection object consists of one-to-many properties where the property name serves as a reference to a variable that will be supplied to the Form rendering engine from an external source.
+These variables can be used in any event logic, and can be substituted into the text of any element that renders text.
+The values in this object are in the form of a `Parameter Object`_.

+This identifier is a string that adheres to the following restrictions:

+* Consists of two or more of the following characters

+  * Lowercase latin alphabetic characters ("a" through "z"; Unicode 0061 through 007A)
+  * Uppercase latin alphabetic characters ("A" through "Z"; Unicode 0041 through 005A)
+  * Underscore characters ("_"; Unicode 005F)

+* The first character is a lowercase or uppercase latin alphabetic character.
+* The last character is not an underscore.

 Parameter Object